facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 }
 ```

-Then in Javascript you can add a seperate callback for error and success responses:
+Then in JavaScript you can add a seperate callback for error and success responses:

 ```jsx
 const onPress = () => {